 - Press and hold the Spark’s power button until the drone beeps once, twice, and then three times (9-10 seconds).
 This resets the Spark’s Wi-Fi network.

-- On your smartphone, the Spark’s Wi-Fi network should appear as a secured network
+- On your smartphone, the Spark’s Wi-Fi network should appear like a secured network

 - From here, locate your Spark’s carrying case.
 The Wi-Fi password will be listed next to the QR code.
 Input that password and tap Connect.